-1. When is a child considered to be in attendance?
+1. When is a student considered to be in attendance?

-A child is in attendance when actually physically present in the classroom, at a designated site as an alternative to suspension, or away from school on a school day engaged in an educational activity that constitutes a part of a school-approved instructional program for the pupil.
+A student is in attendance when physically present in the classroom, at a designated site as an alternative to suspension, or away from school on a school day engaged in an educational activity that constitutes a part of a school-approved instructional program for the pupil.